johnlane/xplane-utils/doc/OneMansWayToConfigureXPlane.md

 ##### Note

 I wait for all copies of X-Plane to exit.
-This is so you can do `File->Exit` on each one to close them cleanly.
+This is so you can do `File->Quit` on each one to close them cleanly.
 If you don't close X-Plane-10 cleanly it complains on the next launch about crashing the time before.
 Originally with X-Plane-9, I waited only for the master coppy of X-Plane and didn't worry about